julianlconnor/Gravy/README.markdown

 ### Why is this useful?

 I found myself rewriting a lot of form validation code throughout all my views so I thought it would be nice to decouple that functionality into a standalone plugin.
+If you're writing a `Backbone` application that will have forms, Gravy provides a process and template for implementing and managing form validation.

 ### How do I use this?